 Investors with bond portfolios are always concerned about interest rate risk.
 If interest rates rise, the market values of bonds decline.
 If the increase in interest rates is substantial, losses could be significant.
 To offset this risk, an investor managing a portfolio of bonds could go long a yield-based call.
 The option would gain intrinsic value and offset bond losses as interest rates and yields rise.

-Ultimately, the suitability of a hedging strategy is dependent on the position it covers.
-While the cost of the premium may reduce profits, it might save the investor from significant losses.
+Ultimately, the suitability of a hedging strategy depends on the position it covers.
+The premium may reduce profits, but it can also prevent large losses.

 Let’s summarize the suitability of hedging strategies: